AutoMapper/AutoMapper/docs/Dependency-injection.md

 There is a [NuGet package](https://www.nuget.org/packages/AutoMapper.Extensions.Microsoft.DependencyInjection/) to be used with the default injection mechanism described [here](https://github.com/AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection) and used in [this project](https://github.com/jbogard/ContosoUniversityCore/blob/master/src/ContosoUniversityCore/Startup.cs).

+Starting with version 13.0 `AddAutoMapper` is part of the core package and the DI package is discontinued.

 You define the configuration using [profiles](Configuration.html#profile-instances).
 And then you let AutoMapper know in what assemblies are those profiles defined by calling the `IServiceCollection` extension method `AddAutoMapper` at startup:
 ```c#
 services.AddAutoMapper(profileAssembly1, profileAssembly2 /*, ...*/);